fe1ixxu/ALMA/README.md

 ```
 The variable `${test_pairs}` denotes the translation directions you wish to evaluate.
 It supports testing multiple directions at once.
 For example, you can use `de-en,en-de,en-cs,cs-en`.
 Once the bash script completes its execution, both the BLEU scores and COMET results will be automatically displayed.

 **Note that this will perform data-parallel evaluation supported by deepspeed: that is, placing a single full copy of your model onto each available GPU and splitting batches across GPUs to evaluate on K GPUs K times faster than on one**.
 For those with limited GPU memory, we offer an alternative method.
 The user can pass `--multi_gpu_one_model` to run the process by distributing a single model across multiple GPUs.
-Please see evaluation examples in `evals/*_no_parallel.sh ` files.
+Please see evaluation examples in `evals/alma_13b_r.sh` or  `evals/*no_parallel` files.

 ### Few-Shot In-Context Learning
 To append examples in the prompt, you need to pass the `--few_shot_eval_path` flag and specify the location of their shot files.
 As a demonstration, you can execute the following command: